GravityKit/GravityView/readme.txt

 == Changelog ==

 * Fixed: Entry approval not working when using [custom entry slugs](http://docs.gravityview.co/article/57-customizing-urls)
+* Fixed: `Undefined index: is_active` warning is shown when editing entries with User Registration Addon active

 = 1.18 on October 11, 2016 =